 Blue Angel.
-The Blue Angel is the first and most well known ecolabel worldwide.
+The Blue Angel is the first and most well known eco-label worldwide.
 Since 1978, it has set the standard for eco-friendly products and services selected by an independent jury in line with defined criteria.
 The Blue Angel is awarded to companies as kind of a reward for their commitment to environmental protection.
 They use it, to professionally promote their eco-friendly products in the market.
+The

-The Blue Angel is an ecological beacon showing the consumer the way to the ecologically superior product and promotes environmentally conscious consumption.
+Blue Angel is an ecological beacon showing the consumer the way to the ecologically superior product and promotes environmentally conscious consumption.18

-RAL-UZ 122 (May 2009): Office Equipment with Printing Function (Printers, Copiers and Multifunction Devices).
-In co-operation with the German Federal Minister for the Environment, Nature Conservation and Nuclear Safety, the Federal Environmental Agency (UBA) and considering the results of expert hearings conducted by RAL19 the Environmental Label Jury has set up these Basic Criteria for Award of the Environmental Label.
+RAL-UZ 171 (July 2012):19 Office Equipment with Printing Function (Printers, Copiers and Multifunction Devices)^{vi}.
+In co-operation with the German Federal Minister for the Environment, Nature Conservation and Nuclear Safety, the Federal Environmental Agency (UBA) and considering the results of expert hearings conducted by RAL20 the Environmental Label Jury has set up these Basic Criteria for Award of the Environmental Label.
 These Basic Award Criteria apply to office devices (usually referred to as printers, copiers and/or multifunction devices) which:

-- at least offer printing or copying as their primary function (base unit) - are capable of producing monochrome (black-and-white) or colour paper printouts

-- work as electro photographic devices (LED or laser technology) by using toner or as ink jet devices by using ink (or gel, or wax) and - whose noise emissions (guaranteed sound power level) do not exceed 75 dB(A) during monochrome printing.
+- at least offer printing or copying as their primary function (base unit) - are capable of producing monochrome (black-and-white) or colour paper printouts on standard paper with a grammage of 60-80 g/m2 - are capable to process media of a maximum format of A3+ - work as electro photographic devices (LED or laser technology) by using toner or as ink jet devices by using ink (or gel, or wax) and - whose noise emissions (guaranteed sound power level) do not exceed 75 dB(A) during printing.